What is the time now in the UK?

 Convert London to New York

 GMT Time converter, compare London and New York.
-Enter other locations for more comparisons.
+Enter your location or any placename for more comparisons.

 Current rules in effect in Europe